-- Please describe how the events described in the personal statement impacted your work.
-We need to know how these circumstances affected your capacity to work, and how this impacted the quality and/or ability to submit the assessment on time, if you have submitted at all.
+- Please describe how the events described in part one impacted your work.
+We need to know how these circumstances affected your capacity to work, and how this impacted the quality and/or ability to submit the assessment on time if you have submitted at all.

-- Please be clear and specific— if you have multiple events affecting multiple circumstances, describe how each assessment was individually effected, whether you submitted and if it was late.
+- Please be clear and specific— if you have multiple events affecting multiple circumstances, describe how each assessment was individually affected, whether you submitted, and if it was late.